Kia ora koutou, Kei te peha koe? Akoranga = learning.

 The greatest impact of leadership development is on your personal capacities.
 Whether your ability to run great meetings, speak succinctly, or create alliances around innovative approaches is being developed, personal development for building professional capability is the key.

-What have you been learning this year, and how are you going with implementing your learning?
+What have you been learning, and how are you doing with implementing your learning?
 What results are you seeing?

 Diana Jones ©